magento/merchdocs/src/marketing/product-recs-vs-crossupsells.md

 ## Best of both worlds

 Given the ever-changing complexities of online shopping, what works best for your storefront is often a combination of multiple key technologies.
-Using both Product Recommendations and Product Relationships, gives a merchant more flexibility when it comes to promoting products.
-Merchants can leverage Product Recommendations powered by Adobe Sensei to intelligently automate their recommendations at scale.
-Then, they can leverage Related Product Rules for outlier situations when they may want to manually intervene and ensure a very specific recommendation is being made to a specific shopper segment, or when specific business goals need to be met.
+Using both Product Recommendations and Product Relationships, gives you more flexibility when it comes to promoting products.
+You can leverage Product Recommendations powered by Adobe Sensei to intelligently automate your recommendations at scale.
+Then, you can leverage Related product rules when you need to manually intervene and ensure a very specific recommendation is being made to a specific shopper segment, or when specific business goals need to be met.

+{:.bs-callout-info}
+Related product rules and Product Recommendations are available on Magento Commerce only.